Need help with your Discussion

 Google in China

-• How does Google reconcile responsibility to its stockholders, as measured by company profits, with the issues and decisions they have made?
+• How does Google reconcile responsibility to its stockholders, as measured by company profits, with their issues and decisions?

 • Support your position with one additional resource from eitherglobalEDGE or the Capella library.